Yermo/nativescript-mapbox/README.md

 ```

 Note that the `show` function will also check for permission if you passed in `showUserLocation : true`.
-If you didn't request permission before showing the map, and permission was needed, then
+If you didn't request permission before showing the map, and permission was needed, the plugin will ask the user permission while rendering the map.
-the location is not drawn on the map and the plugin will log an error to the console.

 ## Using marker images from the internet
 If you specify `icon: 'http(s)://some-remote-image'`, then on iOS you'll need to whitelist